Capital E: History

-Capital E moved to 4 Queens Wharf, Wellington in the TSB Sports Arena building.
-PlayHQ is the name of the current venue of Capital E and includes an interactive playspace and workshop space.
-The venue hosts events such as in 2022 children's author Juliette MacIver reading her book, The Grizzled Grist Does Not Exist!
-(Gecko Press) as part of the Verb Wellington literary festival.
-MediaLab opened purpose built digital studios in 2014.
-In MediaLab young people learn skills in 'digital topics including VR, coding, game design and music-making.'
-OnTV Studio is a space where school groups get to create a ‘live’ news show including in-front and behind the camera and other aspects of production.

-It is planned for Capital E to move back to Te Ngākau Civic Square in the renovated Wellington Central Library Te Matapihi, which is scheduled to open in 2026.
+Capital E moved back to Te Ngākau Civic Square as part of the renovated Wellington Central Library Te Matapihi, which opened in 2026.

+Areas

+Capital E has three areas.
+A play space for children under five is located on the mezzanine level, modeled on the taniwha Ngake and Whāitaitai.
+The second floor of the library contains Te Rūma Pāpāho OnTV and Te Taiwhanga Arapāho MediaLab.
+OnTV is a television production studio, including a green screen and control room; students take on different roles, including director, presenter, and sound mixer.
+MediaLab is a computer suite where students engage in activities such as making video games.

 Organisation

 Capital E is part of Experience Wellington which is the trading name of the Wellington Museums Trust, a registered charity established in 1995.
 Alongside Capital E, Experience Wellington also run the City Gallery Wellington, Wellington Museum, Space Place at Carter Observatory, Nairn Street Cottage, and the Cable Car Museum.

 At the beginning of 2023 there were 19 staff listed at Capital E including four at the National Theatre For Children part of Capital E. The director was Justine McLisky.